Boston's Best Beer Spots

 Other Local Brews and Pubs

 Even if you don’t hit up one of these spots on your trip, there are plenty of restaurants and bars with local beer on the menu.
-For a true taste of Massachusetts, keep an eye out for beers by Cisco Brewery, based on the island of Nantucket; Mercury Brewing Company in Ipswich; Wachusett Brewing Company in Westminster; and Berkshire Brewing Company in South Deerfield.
+For a true taste of Massachusetts, keep an eye out for beers by Cisco Brewers, based on the island of Nantucket; Ipswich Ale Brewery in Ipswich; Wachusett Brewing Company in Westminster; and Berkshire Brewing Company in South Deerfield.